orchest/orchest/docs/source/fundamentals/environment_variables.rst

 .. warning::
    🚨 Environment variables are persisted within Orchest.
 Make sure only authorized people have access to your instance and sensible data.
-See how to setup :ref:`authentication
-   <authentication>` and how to :ref:`self-host Orchest <self-host orchest>`.
+See how to setup authentication in the :ref:`orchest settings <orchest settings>` and how to :ref:`self-host Orchest <self-host orchest>`.

 Project environment variables
 -----------------------------